 Endpoints are commonly attacked by threat actors intending to infiltrate more deeply into a target organization.
 Workplace bring-your-own-device (BYOD) policies invite a broad range of connected technology that interface with workplace data, but also complicate endpoint security.
 In 2020, COVID-19 led to a record number of work-from-home employees, greatly increasing the attack surface of remote-work threat vectors.

-The SANS 2021 Endpoint Monitoring in a Dispersed Workforce Survey and related webcast will cover the security impacts of these changes in detail.
+The SANS 2021 Endpoint Monitoring in a Dispersed Workforce Survey covers the security impacts of these changes in detail.

 What Changed in 2021?

 The workforce shift to remote locations greatly impacted endpoint security in several ways, including:

 - Exposing large numbers of Internet of Things (IoT) and BYOD endpoints to threat actors because they aren’t centrally managed solutions

 - The inability to monitor or collect security data from endpoint devices and off-network assets used by remote employees

 - Spearphishing being eclipsed by another threat vector as the most common method of endpoint compromise